The black hole spin in GRS 1915+105, revisited: Spectral Fitting

 \subsection{Relativistic accretion disk models}

 We fit both the \mcclintock{} and \middleton{} datasets using the relativistic accretion disk model \bhspec{} \citep{davis_hubeny2006} for $\alpha=0.01$.
 In their analysis, \middleton{} used the model \ModelVBhspecNthcomp{} with the same \varabs{} prescription and parameter ranges discussed previously in Section \ref{ss: nonrelativistic}.
 Instead, we chose to fit \mida{}, \midb{}, and \midc{} simultaneously with the model \ModelVBhspecSimpl{}.
 This model differs from the model \middleton{} used in that we chose to use \simpl{} \citep{steineretal2009} to fit the hard X-ray emission rather than \nthcomp{}.
-We selected \simpl{} because it only has two free parameters (photon power-law index and photon scattered fraction) and is a self-consistent Comptonization model which scatters seed photons into a power-law component.
-It also provided better fits, allowing us to drop additional \smedge{} or \gaussian{} components, which do not significantly improve the fit when \simpl{} is used.
+We performed fits with \bhspec{} and \nthcomp{}, but only report the \simpl{} results here since we believe that tying the seed photon distribution to the soft model component is more self-consistent with a physically motivated accretion disk model.
+Furthermore, when used with \bhspec{}, we do not consistently find best-fit results that are disk-dominated since \nthcomp{} can account for a fraction of the softer emission when the temperature of the Comptonizing gas $T_e$ is only slightly larger than seed photon temperature. \simpl{} only has two free parameters (photon power-law index and photon scattered fraction) and we also drop the additional \smedge{} and \gaussian{} components, which do not significantly improve the fit when \simpl{} is used.
 We constrained the \simpl{} photon index to $\Gamma > 2$.
 If $\Gamma < 2$ is allowed, fits with high \simpl{} scattering fractions are favored for observation \midc{}, resulting in almost all of the Comptonized emission being present outside the limit of our data $E > 20$ keV.
 Hence, instead of fitting a power law in the hardest observed X-ray channels, \simpl{} simply depresses the \bhspec{} model flux fitting the softer photons, effectively renormalizing it.
 Fixing the values for the mass, distance, and inclination in \bhspec{} to the values \middleton{} assumed ($M = 14$ \solarmasses{}, $D =$ 12.5 kpc, and $i = 66$\degree), we find that \midc{} became pegged at the luminosity limit of \bhspec{} ($L/L_{\rm{Edd}} = 1.77$), causing the spin to unrealistically drop to 0.
-Fixing the mass, distance, and inclination to the new \reid{} preferred values, we obtained a reasonable fit with \chisquared{} $=137.3/113$ and a moderately high spin of $a_* = 0.863^{+0.014}_{-0.015}$.
+Fixing the mass, distance, and inclination to the new \reid{} preferred values, we obtained a reasonable fit with \chisquared{} $=136.3/125$ and a moderately high spin of $a_* = 0.863^{+0.014}_{-0.015}$.
 The best-fit parameters are reported in Table \ref{tab:bestfit_middleton}, and the three spectra fit simultaneously with the model \ModelVBhspecSimpl{} assuming the \reid{} preferred values are shown in Figure \ref{fig:middleton_three}.

 When we fit only observation \mida{}, the closest in luminosity to the \mcclintock{} observations, the best-fit preferred a high \simpl{} scattering fraction and a significantly lower spin.
 We found that when separately fitting \mida{}, \midb{}, and \midc{} assuming the \reid{} preferred values and the model \ModelVBhspecSimpl{}, the two lower luminosity datasets (\mida{} and \midb{}) preferred higher scattering fractions with lower spins, whereas the higher luminosity dataset (\midc{}) preferred a lower scattering fraction with a slightly higher spin compared to the best-fit values when all three datasets were tied together.
 This preference for high scattering fraction in the lower luminosity observations is partially attributable to \simpl{} depressing the flux of the \bhspec{} model at soft X-ray energies, an effect that is absent when additive models like \nthcomp{} or \comptt{} are fit for the harder X-ray component.